SrinivasSubra/Thesis_Computational/README.md

 # Thesis_Computational
-Contains the algorithm implementations and numerical/computational experiments performed in my thesis.
-The results of the experiments are discussed at the end of each thesis chapter.
+This repository contains the algorithm implementations and numerical/computational experiments performed in the thesis "Iterative algorithms for sparse and low-rank recovery" by Srinivas Subramanian.
+The results of these experiments are discussed at the end of each chapter of the thesis.